In this article, I’m going to walk you through how to build a startup brand from scratch by actually building one myself.

 Identity Design is a nice-looking site that shows the visual identities from startups from all over the world.

 A marketing campaign is a project.
 There is a start and end date, specific deliverables, and measurable results.
-Building a brand isn’t a project and you can’t treat it like one.
+Branding a startup isn’t a project and you can’t treat it like one.
 Building a brand can be more similarly related to growing as a person.
 You might spend your first 5 years figuring out who you are and adapting your brand elements as you go.
 Your brand will mature over time, develop more traits, quit bad habits, and might even end up being the opposite of what it was when it first started out.

 You have to let the life your business has gone through impact your brand like the life you’ve personally gone through has impacted your current values and personality.